pushpad/pushpad-node/README.md

 If no user with that id has subscribed to push notifications, that id is simply ignored.

-The `result` in methods above is an object: `{ scheduled: Number }` `scheduled` is the number of devices to which the notification will be sent.
+The methods above return an object: `{ scheduled: Number }`. `scheduled` is the number of devices to which the notification will be sent.

 ## License